fosslight/fosslight_dependency_scanner/docs/user-guide.md

 It prints the OSS information based on manifest file(package.json, pom.xml) of dependencies (including transitive dependenices).
 For a unique OSS name, OSS name is printed such as (package_manager):(oss name) or (group id):(artifact id).
-(The oss name of cocoapods is printed just oss name of pod spec information.
-Because cocoapods doesn't manage the source code of packages itself.)

 | Package manager | OSS Name           | Download Location | Homepage |
 | --------------- | ------------------ | ----------------- | -------- |